khenii/ML-Projects/README.md

 ### Model Justification (K-Means vs. DBSCAN)

-K-Means was compared against DBSCAN.
 K-Means was selected because it yielded a higher **Silhouette Score** and produced clusters with clearer, more spherical separation, which aligns better with the need for easily defined student segments.

 ##  Key Project Steps